timzzy/causality_management/README.md

 # Causal Management
-Conflict identification and resolution framework
+Causality identification and detection framework

 ############## The package contains the source code of the following two language models, which are the machine learning and dee learning BERT algorithm:
 - Evaluating the performance of the five machine learning algorithms explored in the study.